Sriramio/Portfolio/README.md

 - CSS
 - JavaScript

-No libraries and frameworks — just core web fundamentals, cause why not?
+No Libraries and Frameworks — just core Web Fundamentals, cause why not?

 ---